 Sports play a large part in the life of school-age children.
 Physical activity is important not only for their health, but also helps children develop socially and emotionally.

 As a parent of a school-age child with a bleeding disorder, you should talk to coaches and PE teachers about the medical implications of your child’s bleeding disorder.
 This becomes especially important for middle and high school athletes because parents may not be attending every practice or game.
 The increased use of prophylactic therapy means that children with bleeding disorders are able to participate in sports more than ever before.
 As children grow older, sports may become more competitive, and certain precautions must be taken.

 Participation levels in physical education classes and organized sports should be decided on an individual basis.
-Your child’s doctor and Hemophilia Treatment Center (HTC) team can discuss the pros and cons of various sports with you and your son or daughter.
+Your child’s doctor and Hemophilia Treatment Center (HTC) team can discuss with you the pros and cons of various sports.

+At this age physical activities are often central to daily life.
 Children may be disappointed that they cannot participate in football, wrestling, and other contact sports.
-But you can help them learn how to set appropriate limits on physical activity with friends.
-At this age — particularly for boys — physical activities are central to daily life.
-They’re often encouraged by friends to join in a game of soccer or football, and they may go along without considering the bleeding risks.
-They know they shouldn’t engage in risky physical activities, but end up not being as safe as they should be.
+They may also be encouraged by friends to join in a game of soccer or football, and it's possible they will go along without considering the bleeding risks.

 For those who are sidelined from physical activity or aren’t interested in it, middle and high schools offer many extracurricular activities that allow children to explore their artistic or intellectual side.
 If they like the thrill and push of competition, they can join the chess club or debate team.
 If they like the camaraderie of group activities, they may enjoy the glee club or science club.
 Getting involved in extracurricular activities allows kids to explore their diverse interests.